oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

     ![](images/lab300/300_02_S04_08_deploy8.png)

+## Transition From the MySQL Microservice to the Twitter Microservice

+ ***You have just completed steps MySQL REST STEP 2, MySQL REST STEP 3 and MySQL REST STEP 4.
+These cover the initial build and deployment of the MySQL microservice.
+The next 3 steps (Twitter REST STEP 2, Twitter REST STEP 3 and Twitter REST STEP 4) are very similar to the MySQL REST steps.
+They cover the build and deployment of the Twitter microservice.***

 ## Create the Twitter Microservice Repository, and the Default Twitter Microservice Build and Deploy Processes

-You have just completed steps **MySQL REST STEP 2**, **MySQL REST STEP 3** and **MySQL REST STEP 4**.
-These cover the initial build and deployment of the MySQL microservice.
-The next 3 steps (**Twitter REST STEP 2**, **Twitter REST STEP 3** and **Twitter REST STEP 4**) are very similar to the MySQL REST steps.
-They cover the build and deployment of the Twitter microservice.

 ### **Twitter REST STEP 2**: Create the New Git Repository for the Twitter Microservice Code